Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Related Work

-Beyond the RL algorithms, another line of work concentrates on adding length bias to the reward.
+Beyond the RL algorithms, a line of work concentrates on adding length bias to the reward.
 For instance, the length-harmonizing reward is computed based on the ratio of CoT lengths between the reference model output and the predicted result \cite{DBLP:journals/corr/abs-2501-12570}. \citet{shen2025dastdifficultyadaptiveslowthinkinglarge} fine-tunes reasoning models with a specially constructed length-preference dataset.
-L1 \cite{DBLP:journals/corr/abs-2503-04697} assigns length-based rewards according to the gold response lengths. \cite{arora2025traininglanguagemodelsreason} design a coefficient for the reward according to the normalization of samples' lengths.
+L1 \cite{DBLP:journals/corr/abs-2503-04697} assigns length-based rewards based on the gold response lengths. \citet{arora2025traininglanguagemodelsreason} design a coefficient for the reward according to the normalization of samples' lengths.
 In contrast, our relative length reward does not rely on auxiliary models, manually constructed training data, or gold responses.

-We also adopt the direct sampling length constraint proposed by \citet{hou2025thinkprunepruninglongchainofthought} in our experiments.
+Moreover, there are two major differences between RLR and existing response-length regularization techniques.
+(1) RLR is only applied to questions that the model already answers very well.
+In contrast, similar methods are either designed to apply a length reward to all questions \cite{DBLP:journals/corr/abs-2501-12599}, or apply a length reward only to correct responses but do not filter the questions \cite{DBLP:journals/corr/abs-2502-04463}.
+(2) RLR continues training an RL-trained model, and only requires about 100 updates to significantly shorten the model's responses while maintaining the original performance.
+In this setting, ThinkPrune \cite{hou2025thinkprunepruninglongchainofthought}, which only post-trains long-CoT reasoning models for a few hundred steps, is the most similar work to ours, and we have already compared our approach with this method in the experiments in Section 4.2 (see the ``8K'' and ``4K'' rows in Table 3).